getanehAl/Windows-Penetration-Testing/README.md

 ## Windows Active Directory penetration testing
-Technical notes and list of tools, scripts and Windows commands that I find useful during internal penetration tests (Windows environment/Active Directory).
+Technical notes, AD pentest methodology, list of tools, scripts and Windows commands that I find useful during internal penetration tests (Windows environment/Active Directory).
 The output files included here are the results of tools, scripts and Windows commands that I ran against a vulnerable Windows AD lab that I created to test attacks/exploits and deliver hands-on penetration testing training sessions to security auditors at my job.